-Water bottles are more than just an easy way to stay hydrated––they make for a great baby toy, too!
-From a crinkly musical instrument to a sensory-inspired experience, these upcycle ideas turn this ordinary household product into plenty of entertainment for baby.
-Read on for nine fabulous ways to get all those bottles upcycled and into an eco-friendly toy for your little.
+In honor of Earth Day, here’s a way to get more uses out of your plastic bottles.
+From a crinkly musical instrument to a sensory-inspired experience, these upcycle ideas turn this ordinary household product into plenty of entertainment for your baby.
+Read on for nine fabulous ways to turn those bottles into an eco-friendly toy for your little one.

 Exploring Hot & Cold

-Let you little one experience the difference between hot (but not too hot) and cold with just a few water bottles.
+Let your little one experience the difference between hot (but not too hot) and cold by using two water bottles.
 Fill one with ice and the other with warm tap water and let the exploring begin.
-This idea from Mama Papa Bubba is a cinch to pull off, especially considering you probably have a zillion water bottles already lying around!
+This idea from Mama Papa Bubba is a cinch to pull off, especially considering you probably have water bottles already lying around!

 Glitter Sensory Bottle

-Perfect for both big kids and baby, these glitter sensory bottles from Little Bins for Little Hands are beyond easy to make.
-Simple ingredients include water, glue and glitter and provide your little with a beautiful visual experience.
+Great for both big kids and babies, these glitter sensory bottles from Little Bins for Little Hands are beyond easy to make.
+The simple ingredients include water, glue and glitter, and they provide your little one with a beautiful visual experience.

 Water Bottle Water Fountain

-Perfect for hot weather or even bath time, this water bottle water fountain from Toddler Approved is an easy peasy activity that baby will love!
-Simple decorate a water bottle in colorful tape, then poke a few holes before filling with water.
+Perfect for hot weather or even bath time, this water bottle water fountain from Toddler Approved is an easy-peasy activity that baby will love!
+Decorate a water bottle in colorful tape, and then poke a few holes in it before filling with water.
 When you squeeze, the fun begins!

 I Spy Bottles

 Road trips just got much quieter.
-"I Spy" bottles made from recycled plastic bottles are able to provide hours of entertainment for babies of all ages.
-Simply fill the bottle with dried rice and a bunch of small trinkets or knickknacks — Amy from Mama Librarian used pom poms, charms, buttons and crayons.
-Little babies (still working on dexterity) will just roll the bottle around, but bigger tots can use the bottle to learn new words and colors.
+"I Spy" bottles made from recycled plastic bottles provide hours of entertainment for babies of all ages.
+Fill the bottle with dried rice and a bunch of small trinkets or knickknacks.
+Amy from Mama Librarian used pom-poms, charms, buttons and crayons.
+Younger babies who are still working on dexterity will roll the bottle around, and bigger tots can use the bottle to learn new words and colors.

 Tummy Time Bottle

-Kick tummy time up a notch with this easy-to-make sensory toy.
-Simply fill a plastic, screw-top bottle with water and tchotchkes (glitter, buttons, shells, etc.).
-Baby can roll the bottle and reach for it; or, you can shake it around for them while they coo and ahh.
-If you plan on using the bottle for more than the day, take a cue from Hello Bee by hot gluing the cap shut.
+Make blanket time and tummy time more exciting with this colorful sensory toy from Hello Bee.
+Fill a plastic, screw-top bottle with water and small objects in different colors and shapes (like glitter, buttons and shells).
+Baby can roll the bottle and reach for it, or you can shake it around for them to look at.
+If you plan on using the bottle for more than one day, consider hot-gluing the cap shut.

 Bottle Cap Snake

-Collect a slew of plastic caps — the more, the merrier — and file down any rough edges before cleaning thoroughly.
-Next, use a screw driver or nail and hammer to poke a hole through each bottle cap.
-String together with ribbon, and if you're feeling adventurous, draw a cute little snake face (like the folks behind Krokotak did) on the front cap with a baby-safe permanent marker.
+Collect a bunch of plastic caps—the more, the merrier—and file down any rough edges before cleaning them thoroughly.
+Next, use a screwdriver or a nail and hammer to poke a hole through each bottle cap.
+String together with ribbon, and if you're feeling adventurous, draw a cute little snake face (like the folks behind Krokotak did) on the first cap with a baby-safe permanent marker.

 Put It In/Take It Out Bottle

 Coffee drinker?
-Upcycle that old creamer bottle into a cool fine motor tool for your bambino.
-After rinsing out the lidded bottle, grab a bunch of baby-friendly craft-things.
-Jaime of Hands On As We Grow used colored popsicle sticks, but depending on your little one's age and ability you can try pom poms or cut pieces of ribbon.
-Your kiddo will have a ball putting things into the bottle, closing the lid and dumping things out again.
-Bonus: He's also developing his fine motor skills.
+Upcycle an old creamer bottle into a cool fine-motor tool.
+After rinsing out the lidded bottle, grab a bunch of baby-friendly craft items.
+Jamie of Hands On as We Grow used colored popsicle sticks, but depending on your little one's age and ability, you can try pom-poms or cut pieces of ribbon.
+Your kid will have a ball putting things into the bottle, closing the lid and dumping the items out again.

 Water Bottle Maracas

-If your baby is into her rattle (because we all know those shakers are an acquired taste), then these DIY maracas will be a huge hit, too.
-Start with a clean water bottle (mini ones work great for this project) and fill with your chosen contents - sand, salt, pebbles, birdseed, rice, beans, small beads, large beads, dried pasta and the like.
+If your baby likes rattles, then these DIY maracas will be a huge hit.
+Start with a clean water bottle (mini bottles work great for this project), and fill it with your chosen contents, like sand, salt, pebbles, birdseed, rice, beans, small beads, large beads or dried pasta.
 Follow the how-to instructions from Daria at Making Multicultural Music.
-Once you and baby like the sound, create the handle by wrapping toilet paper rolls around the lid of the bottle and securing with electrical tape.
+When you've created a sound you like, make the handle by wrapping toilet paper rolls around the lid of the bottle and securing with electrical tape.

 Water Bottle Bowling Pins

-Baby bowling?
-Why not!
-Clean and rinse six bottles, removing the outer wrapper from each.
-Pour a little bit of rice into each bottle, and use a hot glue gun to reseal the top.
-Paint or decorate the bottles as suggested on the blog Good to Know Family; you can even enlist the help of older babies by making it a finger painting project.
+Baby bowling!
+Clean six empty bottles, removing the outer wrapper from each one.
+Pour a small amount of rice into each bottle, and tape use a hot glue gun to reseal the top.
+Paint or decorate the bottles.
+If you have older kids, make it a painting project.
+Then set up the pins and use a small, light ball like a tennis ball to knock them down.

 ––Ayren Jackson-Cannady & Karly Wood